 - How profits and losses will be allocated to each member

 - The management structure and management roles of members

 - The voting rights of each member

 - What happens when a member sells their interest, becomes disabled, or dies

 It’s a good idea to have an attorney’s help when creating your operating agreement so that you can be sure you’re covering all bases to protect all members and avoid future issues.

-- Obtain an EIN.
-EIN stands for Employer Identification Number and is like a social security number for your business, allowing the IRS to easily identify your business.
+EIN stands for Employer Identification Number and is like a social security number for your business, allowing the IRS to identify your business easily.
 It is also known as a Federal Tax Identification Number (FTIN), or sometimes for corporations a Tax Identification Number (TIN).
 An EIN is required if your LLC has more than one member, if you plan to hire employees, or if you choose to have your LLC taxed as a corporation.
 The application is free and can be found on the IRS website.
 The application is form SS-4, and it can be mailed to the IRS or submitted electronically, and once your information on the application has been validated, the EIN is assigned immediately.